1Hive/conviction-voting-cadcad/README.md

 Then run cd Aragon_Conviction_Voting to enter the repository.
 Finally, run jupyter notebook to open a notebook server to run the various notebooks in this repository.

+Check out the [cadCAD forum](https://community.cadcad.org/t/python-newbies-setup-for-cadcad/101) for more information about installing and using cadCAD.

 <br>

+___

 ## Further Background Reading